artefactual/atom-docs/user-manual/import-export/csv-validation.rst

-Otherwise, compare any repository names with those found in your AtoM installation, and correct any variations in spelling found to ensure your descriptions will link to the existing repostiory record before re-validating the CSV to confirm the issue is resolved.
+Otherwise, compare any repository names with those found in your AtoM installation, and correct any variations in spelling found to ensure your descriptions will link to the existing repository record before re-validating the CSV to confirm the issue is resolved.

 .. _csv-validation-repo-io-output: